Ping Directory

 1.1: Create the LDIF File

 An LDIF (LDAP Data Interchange Format) file is a plain text file that contains a series of instructions for adding, deleting, or modifying entries in an LDAP directory.
-The file you'll create, create_readonly_user.ldif, will perform three specific functions:
+The file you'll create, create_readonly_user.ldif, will perform these specific functions:

 • Create the Service Account: A new user entry will be created with the UID (User ID) readonlyoleriauser and the common name Read Only User.
 The inetOrgPerson object class is used, which is a standard object class for representing people in an LDAP directory.